aws-solutions-library-samples/guidance-for-protein-language-esm-model-training-with-sagemaker-hyperpod/esm2_models/bionemo/eks/README.md

 drwxr-xr-x  3 root root    25600 May  6 23:38 006911f92bbc0ded7ea302bbdbfab4c694b409e699c32fd49de1c527a99dba3e-2024_03_sanity.tar.gz.untar
 ```

-Once data download is completed, export the `DATA_DIR` as an environment variable as below using the `*.untar` folder name:
+Once data download is completed, export the `DATA_DIR` as an environment variable as below using the `*.untar` folder name prefixing that with shared data folder path:

 ```bash
 export DATA_DIR=/fsx-shared/006911f92bbc0ded7ea302bbdbfab4c694b409e699c32fd49de1c527a99dba3e-2024_03_sanity.tar.gz.untar
 ```

-## 5. Pretrain ESM2 models
+## 5. Pretrain BioNemo ESM2 models

 Now we are ready to submit distributed training jobs to pretrain `ESM2` models.
 We provide the `esm2-pretrain-template.yaml` script to run training on various SageMaker HyperPode compute nodes with various number of GPUs.
 Make sure data paths and model configuration parameters is correct if you are running on custom data.